Montana Native Plant Society

 July 5, 2018 By

-V 13, No. 1, Fall 1999 -Note: this edition is labeled as “Summer/Autumn 1999.
-In a small grants report, Kathryn Warner describes the, “Native Plant Museum and Educational Collection: A Joint Project of the University of Montana and the Montana Natural History Center”; Dennis Nichols and Kathy Lloyd report, “Flora of Mount Helena Dedication”; field trip reports cover trips to the Melrose area and Bull River area where both a wildflower newly reported in Montana and a possible record Red Alder were seen; Kathy Lloyd highlighted the annual meeting; Hal Vosen presented a summary of information on, “Echinacea: The Real Flower Power,” based on a presentation by Ryan Meccage at Range Days in Carter County; and Bonnie Heidel describes the place of annuals in, “Masters of Change”.
+V13-1, Fall 1999 – (Note: this edition is labeled as “Summer/Autumn 1999.)
+In a small grants report, Kathryn Warner describes the “Native Plant Museum and Educational Collection: A Joint Project of the University of Montana and the Montana Natural History Center”; Dennis Nichols and Kathy Lloyd report on “Flora of Mount Helena Dedication”; field trip reports cover trips to Melrose and to Bull River, where both a wildflower newly reported in Montana and a possible record Red Alder were seen; Kathy Lloyd highlighted the annual meeting; Hal Vosen presented a summary of information in “Echinacea: The Real Flower Power,” based on a presentation by Ryan Meccage at Range Days in Carter County; and Bonnie Heidel describes the place of annuals in “Masters of Change”.

-V 13, No. 2, Winter 2000 -Problems with Tamarisk, Russian Olive, Lehmann Lovegrass and other invasive species are covered by Peter Lesica in, “Weeds We Invited”; pieces by Kathy Lloyd and Lisa Bay describe problems with the policy review then underway regarding use of off-highway vehicles; Robyn Klein describes the “Conservation of Medicinal Plants” and “How to make a Tincture”; and a memoriam for Warren H. “Herb” Wagner.
+V13-2, Winter 2000 – Problems with Tamarisk, Russian olive, Lehmann lovegrass and other invasive species are covered by Peter Lesica in “Weeds We Invited”; pieces by Kathy Lloyd and Lisa Bay describe problems with a policy review about using off-highway vehicles; Robyn Klein describes the “Conservation of Medicinal Plants” and “How to make a Tincture”; and a memoriam for Warren H. “Herb” Wagner.

-V 13, No. 3, Spring 2000 -Loren Bahls pays tribute to a favorite Professor in, “Jack Rumely: Wit, good humor & botanical insights”; in “Those Days on Pioneer Ridge,” Terry Divoky describes the potential perils of being a hike leader; “Hawkweeds in Montana,” first of a two-parts by Peter Rice and Sarah Wilhelm; in a Big Sky Sketch, Bonnie Heidel answers, “Cryptantha WHO?”; Dennis Nichols celebrates “Early Bloomers” in the Heron area; andn Hal Vosen reviews, Roadside Use of Native Plants, Bonnie L. Harper-Lore, editor, published by USDOT.
+V13-3, Spring 2000 – Loren Bahls pays tribute to a favorite professor in “Jack Rumely: Wit, good humor & botanical insights”; in “Those Days on Pioneer Ridge,” Terry Divoky describes the potential perils of being a hike leader; “Hawkweeds in Montana” is the first of two parts by Peter Rice and Sarah Wilhelm; in a Big Sky Sketch, Bonnie Heidel answers, “Cryptantha WHO?”; Dennis Nichols celebrates “Early Bloomers” in the Heron area; and Hal Vosen reviews Roadside Use of Native Plants, Bonnie L. Harper-Lore, editor, published by USDOT.

-V 13, No. 4, Summer 2000 -In, “Are There Carnivorous Plants All Around Us?”
-Peter Lesica describes research into the possibility that a number of sticky species may be “protocarnivorous” plants as postulated by Charles Darwin to exist; Dennis Nichols describes Wayne Phillips’s alter-ego, Meriwether Lewis in, “The Man with the Dual Personality”; “Knapweed: What Kind of Threat,” by David C. Atkins talks about possible toxins in various species and the wisdom of wearing gloves when pulling weeds; the second of two pieces on, “Hawkweeds in Montana,” by Peter Rice and Sarah Wilhelm; field trip reports cover various trips in and around the Flathead, a “Botany ‘Blowout’ and the Matador; the Gardner Lake Trail; and a trip to the slopes of Berray Mountain in the Cabinets; a Big Sky Sketch by Lisa Larsen covers, “Spike-Moss: Plants older than them thar hills?”; and a Small Grants Report by Jan Metzmaker on, “A Community Project: Transforming an industrial site into a native plants paradise,” in Whitefish
+V13-4, Summer 2000 – In “Are There Carnivorous Plants All Around Us?”
+Peter Lesica describes research into the possibility that a number of sticky species may be “protocarnivorous” plants as postulated to exist by Charles Darwin; Dennis Nichols describes Wayne Phillips’s alter-ego, Meriwether Lewis, in “The Man with the Dual Personality”; “Knapweed: What Kind of Threat” by David C. Atkins talks about possible toxins in various species and the wisdom of wearing gloves when pulling weeds; the second of two pieces on “Hawkweeds in Montana,” by Peter Rice and Sarah Wilhelm; field trip reports cover various trips around the Flathead, a “Botany ‘Blowout’ and the Matador, the Gardner Lake Trail, and a trip to the slopes of Berray Mountain in the Cabinets; a Big Sky Sketch by Lisa Larsen covers “Spike-Moss: Plants older than them thar hills?”; and a Small Grants Report by Jan Metzmaker talks about “A Community Project: Transforming an industrial site into a native plants paradise” in Whitefish.